cernops/goermis/README.md

-Prototype of AIErmis-LBaaS in GOlang
+Prototype of aiermis-lbaas in Golang